AnyLog-co/documentation/using grpc.md

 ```anylog
 get grpc clients
 ```
-The info returns identifies each client by the connection info (IP and Port) and lists the policy type, name and ID.
+The info returns identifies each client by the connection info (IP and Port) and the proto file name (ID).
-Example returned info:
+An example of the returned info is below:
 ```anylog
 ID                   Connection      Proto Request Message Policy Type Policy Name Policy ID
 --------------------|---------------|-----|---------------|-----------|-----------|--------------------------------|